odashi/nmtkit/README.md

-To get started, see files in the [doc](https://github.com/odashi/nmtkit/tree/master/doc) directory, which includes some instruction guides in English/Japanese to use this toolkit.
+To get started, see files in the [doc](https://github.com/odashi/nmtkit/tree/master/doc) directory, which includes some instruction guides to use this toolkit.

 Contact